Accessing Output#

 • eventtype: In the case of MC, event type for the data simulated

-Some tags should be added in the web interface, to describe the meaning of the ntuples produced.
+Tags should be added in the web application, to describe the meaning of the ntuples produced, ideally such that any combination of tags uniquely refer to one sample.

 The apd python package#